-In November of 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
+In November of 2024, the FASB Other recently issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
 This ASU requires public companies to disclose, in the notes to financial statements, specified information about certain costs and expenses presented in the Consolidated Statements of Operations and Comprehensive Loss.
 ASU 2024-03 is effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 ASU 2024-03 allows for early adoption and requires prospective application to financial statements issued for reporting periods after the effective date of ASU 2024-03, and it allows for election to retrospectively adopt to any or all comparatively presented prior periods in the financial statements beginning before the effective date.
 This ASU will be adopted in our annual report for the year ending June 30, 2028.
-We are currently evaluating the impact of this standard; however, we do not expect it to have a material impact on our Consolidated Financial Statements.
+We accounting pronouncements are currently evaluating the impact of this standard; however, we do not expect it discussed in this Report as such pronouncements did not have, and are not believed by management to have, a material impact on our Consolidated Financial Statements, present or future financial statements.